ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of rain showers.
 Cloudy.
 High near 48, with temperatures falling to around 46 in the afternoon.
-Southeast wind around
+East southeast wind
-         2 mph.
+         around 2 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">